replayio/docs/src/app/basics/getting-started/record-your-app/page.md

 {% /accordion-item %}

-{% accordion-item title="When will the Replay browser be a standalone application?" %}

-We are excited to release the Replay browser as a standalone application that you can download directly, log into, and start recording in a couple of months.

-In the interim, if you would prefer downloading a browser directly, you can use the [Replay Firefox](/reference/replay-runtimes/replay-firefox) browser.

-{% /accordion-item %}

 {% accordion-item title="Why do I need to log in to Replay?" %}

 Replays need to be uploaded so the browser can be replayed in the Replay Cloud.
 See [How time travel works](/basics/time-travel/how-does-time-travel-work) for more information.